Hannay (TV series)

-Hannay was a 1988 ITV television series, a prequel spin-off from the 1978 film version of John Buchan's 1915 novel The Thirty-Nine Steps.
+Hannay is a 1988 ITV television series, a prequel spin-off from the 1978 film version of John Buchan's 1915 novel The Thirty-Nine Steps.
 The film and series starred Robert Powell as Richard Hannay in the post Second Boer War years.

 Plot

-In the series, Powell reprised the role of Hannay, an Edwardian era-mining engineer from Rhodesia of Scottish origin.
+In the series, Powell reprised the role of Hannay, an Edwardian era mining engineer from Rhodesia of Scottish origin.
 It features his adventures in pre-World War I Britain.
 These stories had little in common with John Buchan's novels about the character, although some character names are taken from his other novels.